 Here are seven such problems that we may run into:

 1. Employees may not answer truthfully.
-This is particularly the case if there is a belief that answers could be attributed back to the individual (the best Employee Engagement Surveys are anonymous).
+This is particularly the case if there is a belief that answers could be attributed back to the individual (the best Employee Surveys are anonymous).

 2. Managers may influence the results.
 With questions such as “When did you last receive positive feedback?” or “Do you trust your manager?” managers may try to influence results, for example standing over someone while they complete the survey or telling staff not to bother filling it in.